Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Transient House

 You can consider transient houses in Baguio as your home away from home.
-These homey lodgings can have as much or as little furniture and home appliances you want since you can request these from your host as needed.
+These homey lodgings can have as much or as little furniture and home appliances as you want since you can request these from your host as needed.

 Transient houses are also great if you’re traveling with a group of friends.
 Just be sure to bring your own towel and food.
-If you’re also planning to stay for a week for longer in Baguio, staying at a transient house is an excellent and affordable option.
+If you’re also planning to stay for a week or longer in Baguio, staying at a transient house is an excellent and affordable option.

 Vacation Rentals